friedrith/natural-script/README.md

 When you write a bot (slack bot, messenger bot, etc) you have to parse user inputs, classify it and extract information you need.
 It is easy to classify simple user sentences like *hello*, *How are you?*, *What time is it in London ?*.
 But it is quite harder when you want to extract complex information.
 Try for example to parse the date from the expression *my appointment is planned for tomorrow at 2pm at home*.

-With **natural-script**, describe the request you want with english words and the kind of information you want to extract.
+With **natural-script**, describe the request you want with english words and the categories of information you want to extract.
 These are some examples of **natural-script** language :

 ```javascript
 hello